It’s the time of the year that leaves us wondering, “Why have I got so many flies in my house?”

 - Bug killer

 So now you know what type of infestation you might have and how to deal with it.
-Remember keeping things clean and tidy go a huge way towards keeping houseflies of any description at bay!
+Remember keeping things clean and tidy go a huge way toward keeping houseflies of any description at bay!